We have broken the predictions into 4 groups:

 Delayed and deferred spending and investment will translate into rapid growth by mid-2021, and people will likely start booking summer trips a few months after the vaccine is announced, but they will want the flexibility to cancel.
 Cutbacks in the airline industry routes will lead to a scarcity of plane seats, and people will want to reserve flights before the pandemic is fully resolved.
 Hotels should collaborate to with airlines and travel agents to make sure their customers can get flights.

-The IPO boom of 2020 has totaled $72 billion through October and should surpass the $78 billion high in 1999.
+The IPO boom of 2020 has seen a record 465 companies go public with over $102 billion raised through December 15 and far surpassed the $78 billion high in 1999.
 This will pool more VC money for new startups in 2021 and 2022.
 These new companies will be looking to disrupt the largest markets in finance, energy, medicine, agriculture, and education.

 Digital Trends — Customer Experience